2bttns/2bttns/app/README.md

 #### Why am I getting a "Can't reach database server at `db-hostname`:`5432`" error?

-This may happen when you use the [2bttns-cli](https://www.npmjs.com/package/@2bttns/2bttns-cli) outside of the 2bttns Docker container and give the CLI the incorrect database hostname, like this:
+This may happen when you use the 2bttns CLI outside of the 2bttns Docker container and give the CLI the incorrect database hostname, like this:

 ```bash
 # Incorrect hostname in database URL